-Teams velocity is a popular term that means an approximate amount of work a team can produce for a defined timeframe.
+Team velocity is a popular term that means an approximate amount of work a team can produce for a defined timeframe.

 Using team velocity is a helpful tool for estimating the completion time of a collection of planned work (efforts).

-Conversion of relative points to real-time estimate
+Conversion of relative points to a real time estimate

 Conversion of relational points to real-time is possible but should be used with caution as this conversion returns approximate value and not a precise needed time for an effort.

-Basic conversion of relative points to real time can be based on the current team velocity, a fixed time interval, and the total effort points of all planned efforts.
+Basic conversion of relative points to a real time can be based on the current team velocity, a fixed time interval, and the total effort points of all planned efforts.